-Our direct sales to the European market accounted for 15.6%, 12.4%, 3.5% and 3.4% of our total revenue in 2014, 2015, 2016 and the nine months ended September 30, 2017, respectively.
-On June 6, 2013, the European Union imposed provisional antidumping duty on the solar panels originating in or consigned from China, including JinkoSolar's products, at the starting rate of 11.8% until August 5, 2013, and followed by an increased rate averaging 47.6%.
+Our direct sales to the European market accounted for 3.5%, 3.5% and 6.8% of our total revenue in 2016, 2017 and 2018, respectively.
+On June 6, 2013, the European Union imposed provisional anti-dumping duty on the solar panels originating in or consigned from China, including JinkoSolar's products, at the starting rate of 11.8% until August 5, 2013, and followed by an increased rate averaging 47.6%.

 On July 27, 2013, the European Union and Chinese trade negotiators announced that a price undertaking has been reached pursuant to which Chinese manufacturers, including JinkoSolar, would limit their exports of solar panels to the European Union and for no less than a minimum price, in exchange for the European Union agreeing to forgo the imposition of anti-dumping duties on these solar panels from China.
 The offer was approved by the European Commission on August 2, 2013.
 The China Chamber of Commerce for Import and Export of Machinery and Electronic Products (the "CCCME"), is responsible for allocating the quota among Chinese export producers, and JinkoSolar has been allocated a portion of the quota.
 Solar panels imported exceeding the annual quota will be subject to anti-dumping duties.
 On December 5, 2013, the European Council announced its final decision imposing definitive anti-dumping and anti-subsidy duties on imports of crystalline silicon PV cells and modules originating in or consigned from China.
-An average duty of 47.7%, consisting of the anti-dumping and anti-subsidy duties, will be applied for a period of two years beginning on December 6, 2013 to Chinese solar panel exporters who cooperated with the European Commission's investigations.
+An average duty of 47.7%, consisting of the anti-dumping and anti-subsidy duties, was applied for a period of two years beginning on December 6, 2013 to Chinese solar panel exporters who cooperated with the European Commission's investigations.
 On the same day, the European Commission announced its decision to confirm the acceptance of the price undertaking offered by Chinese export producers, including JinkoSolar, with CCCME in connection with the anti-dumping proceeding and to extend the price undertaking to the anti-subsidy proceeding, which will exempt them from both anti-dumping and anti-subsidy duties.
 From November 17, 2016, we have officially withdrawn from the European Union price undertaking agreement.